JJoeDev/UnityGame-BasicModSetup/README.md

 ![images](Images/guide4A.png)
 ![images](Images/guide4B.png)

-## Before we set up the class we need to get the dependencies
+## Before you set up the class you need to get the dependencies

 First you need to go to your games folder.
 I will be using Gorilla Tag as my game.

-Now you will need to follow the path Gorilla Tag_Data\Managed and we can now get all the dependencies we need.
-Copy them to a blace you can find again.
+Now you will need to follow the path Gorilla Tag_Data\Managed and you can now get all the dependencies you need.
+Copy them to a place you can find again.

 Files such as 0Harmony.dll, BepInEx.dll, Bepinject.dll, Utilla.dll, Zenject.dll, and Zenject-usage.dll will not be in this folder and some is made for other mods.

-After this we need to go to Gorilla Tag\BepInEx\core and get the following files.
+After this you need to go to Gorilla Tag\BepInEx\core and get the following files.
 0Harmony.dll and BepInEx.dll and copy them to a place you can find again.

 # Class Library Setup